The Replacements (TV series): Broadcast

-The series ran originally from July 28, 2006, to March 30, 2009, on Disney Channel in the United States.
-Although the series originally aired episodes on Saturdays at 8:00pm EST, it was moved to Mondays at 5:00pm EST. The series aired for the final time on August 27, 2011, after being aired for the last time on ABC Kids prior to its cancellation.
+The series ran originally from July 28, 2006 to March 30, 2009, on Disney Channel in the United States.
+Although the series originally aired episodes on Saturdays at 8:00pm EST, it was moved to Mondays at 5:00pm EST. The series aired for the last time on August 27, 2011, after being aired for the last time on ABC Kids prior to its cancellation.
+It also aired on Toon Disney (later rebranded Disney XD).

-The Replacements was shown on Disney Channel UK and Ireland, Family Channel in Canada, Disney Channel Spain and Disney Channel.
+Internationally, The Replacements was shown on Disney Channel UK & Ireland, Family Channel (Canada), Disney Channel Spain, and Disney Channel Latin America.

+As of 2025, the show currently is on both Disney+ and Apple TV.